 Use the dialog to sort and arrange windows in the Origin workspace.

-- Divide windows into how many columns?
+- Arrange windows into columns.

 - Sort by order of activation, Project Explorer order, or window name (ascending, descending).

 - Sort within window type.

 - Horizontal (left to right) or vertical direction (top to bottom).

 - Overlap each column (cascade) by user-defined Offset.

 - All above arrangement include minimized windows or not.

 Windows that are arranged in rows and columns can be "snapped"; that is, dragged and resized along a common edge.
 The visual cue for engaging the snap is a green bar.

 - Toggle this feature off or on using Window: Snap Windows (Ctrl+F12).

 - To resize a single window without snapping, press SHIFT while dragging window border.

 - When tiled windows cover the workspace, swap two window positions by pressing ALT while dragging the window title bar.